Thor: Love and Thunder viewers urge Marvel to add trigger warning

 *Spoilers follow – you have been warned*

-In the film, Jane is revealed to have stage four cancer and, in one scene, is shown to be having chemotherapy treatment.
+In the film, Jane is revealed to have stage four cancer and, in one scene, is shown having chemotherapy treatment.

 Those who have watched the film since its release on Thursday (7 July) are alerting their Twitter followers to the fact the scenes showing Jane’s treatments could be triggering to those who have either gone through it themselves, or have known someone to have gone through it.